The Callous Daoboys: MNRK Music Group and Celebrity Therapist (2022–present)

 On March 19, 2022, The Callous Daoboys released a single titled "A Brief Article Regarding Time Loops", and announced that they were signing to MNRK Music Group for the release of an upcoming second studio album.
 Their second album, Celebrity Therapist, was released on September 2, 2022.

+On January 2, 2024, the band confirmed that they'll be heading into the studio later that year with Gatherers drummer Adam Cichocki to record their third full-length album, later announced under the title of I Don't Want to See You in Heaven.
+The album was released on May 16, 2025.

 Musical style

-The band have been described as mathcore, and have referred to themselves as a nu-metal band, citing The Dillinger Escape Plan, Botch, Korn, Slipknot, and Linkin Park as their biggest influences.
+The band have been described as a mixture of mathcore and emo, and have referred to themselves as a nu metal band, citing The Dillinger Escape Plan, Botch, Korn, Slipknot, Linkin Park and System of a Down as their biggest influences.